-Zoe Grenfell is an associate attorney at Dalton & Tomich and focuses her practice on the religious land use and denominational trust law practice groups.
+Zoë Grenfell is an associate attorney at Dalton & Tomich and focuses her time on religious land use, denominational trust law practice groups, and complex land use/ zoning cases.
 Immediately prior to joining the firm, she was an associate attorney at a Detroit-area insurance defense and commercial litigation firm, serving clients in a broad range of litigation disputes.